timoschnepf/timoschnepf.github.io/_pages/about.md

 and Training (BIBB) in Bonn, Germany.
 I graduated with a Master of Science in Sociology and Social Research at the University Cologne.

-I'm an applied social scientist interested in data analysis, causal inference, data visualisation and computational methods.
+I'm an applied social scientist interested in data analysis, computational methods, causal inference and data visualisation.
 I'm a PhD candidate at [TU Braunschweig](https://www.tu-braunschweig.de/sao) where I study [perceptions about occupational inequality](https://www.bibb.de/de/186108.php).